allgreed/kasprowicz.pro/content/about.md

 title = "About"
 +++

 I loathe bios.
 Abouts.
-Makes me thing about these drones that start a presentation by saying
+Makes me think about these drones that start a presentation by saying:

 > My name is Donald Disposable, I've been working at E-Corp for $wayTooMany years as a glorified paper pusher and or doormat.
 I like mountain biking.